RyHensel/dead-reckoning/README.md

 3. Copies each project into a timestamped snapshot, tagging the filename `OK`, `WARN`, or `BROKEN`
 4. Bundles the snapshot into a single `.zip`
-5. Prunes old snapshots according to a retention setting
+5. Cleans out old snapshots according to a retention setting
 6. Optionally exports every map to `.mapx` (needs `arcpy`)
-7. Repairs a corrupt `.aprx` by writing a new, corrected file
+7. Doesn't really repair a corrupt `.aprx` but writes a new, corrected file

 ---